Ninja Hot and Cold Brewed System for $89 - CP301

 - Model: 140-3000-01

-As one of its Prime Day deals and for Prime members only, Amazon offers the Keurig K-Cafe Single Serve Coffee, Latte & Cappuccino Maker for $99.99 with free shipping.
-That's $28 under our May mention, the lowest price we could find by $60, and the best price we've ever seen.
+WowItIsCool offers the Cook@Home Breakfast Electric Sandwich / Hamburger Maker for $18.96 with free shipping.
+That's the lowest price we could find by $6.
 Buy Now

 Walmart discounts a selection of clearance HDTVs.
 Plus, most of these items qualify for free shipping.
 Shop Now